Golf Related FAQs

 A: In concept, Skins is very much a Match play format, but it is usually

 played between three or four players.
-Each hole is played separately,
+Each hole is played separately, and is won by the player with

-wins 'the skin'.
-The interesting part of the game happens when two or more
+the lowest score on the hole -- that golfer wins 'the skin'.
+The interesting part of the game

-players tie for the low score.
-In this case there is 'no blood,' and the
+happens when two or more players tie for the low score.
+In this case there is 'no blood,' and

-game, each player settles up based on the number of skins they have.
+settles up based on the number of skins they have.

 A: The Scramble is probably the most-common format for team tournaments.
 It can

-be played by 2, 3 or 4 person teams, and involves choosing the one best shot
+be played by 2, 3 or 4 person teams, and involves choosing the one best shot following every stroke,

-following every stroke, with each team member then playing again from that one spot.
+with each team member then playing again from that one spot.

 In a Best Ball tournament, all members of each team play their own balls on each hole.
 At the completion of the hole, the lowest score among all team members serves as the team score.
 If there are four members on a team, and on the first hole those four golfers score 4, 7, 6 and 5, the team score is 4, because that is best ball among the four players.